iov-one/docs/docs/iov-name-service/clients/04-transaction-signatures.md

 sidebar_label: Sign a transaction
 ---

-In this section, we will explain how to sign **transactions**.

-## Authentication and Authorization

-To execute desired actions and state changes on the **IOV Name Service**, every transaction must be validated, authenticated and then authorized to perform the action.

-IOV Name Service uses the `ed25519` signing algorithm to achieve this important feature.
-After following the steps in [Weave transactions](weave/weave-api-spec/02-transaction.md), created **Tx** must be signed.
-But first Weave _conditions_ role in signing must be explained.

-Conditions format defined as `(extension, type, data)` in general.

-Condition with **ed25519** public key signature could be represented as `("sigs", "ed25519", <address>)`.

-Here is the basic Go presentation of condition:

-`condition := fmt.Sprintf("%s/%s/%X", extension, type, data)` where **condition** looks something like `sigs/ed25519/636f6e646974696f6e64617461`.

-## Signing transactions

-After the steps in [Weave transactions](weave/weave-api-spec/02-transaction.md) are followed, the created **Tx** is ready to be signed, authenticated, and authorized by _Weave/bnsd_.
+After the steps in [IOV Name Service transactions](weave/weave-api-spec/03-transaction.md) are followed, the created **Tx** is ready to be signed, authenticated, and authorized by _IOV Name Service_.

 Signature input body format is: